Jane Stuart-Smith

-Jane Stuart-Smith is a linguist and professor of sociolinguistics and phonetics at the University of Glasgow.
+Jane Helen Stuart-Smith is a linguist and professor of sociolinguistics and phonetics at the University of Glasgow.
 She is recognised as a specialist in the dialects of Glasgow.

 In 1998 she established the Glasgow University Laboratory of Phonetics (GULP), which she is still co-directing.

 Biography

 Stuart-Smith studied at University College London (UCL) and Oxford University, where she graduated with an M.Phil in General Linguistics and Comparative Philology in 1991.
 Following this, she studied for a PhD in Historical Phonology at Oxford University, completing her dissertation in 1996.
 She became professor of phonetics and sociolinguistics at the University of Glasgow in 2013.

 Research

 Stuart-Smith's research focusses on the interface of speech and society.
 She published articles on the variation and phonetics of a number of languages and accents, including the Glaswegian accent and British varieties of Panjabi.
 Additionally, she is interested in media influence on language change, on which she taught a course at the 2015 Linguistic Summer Institute, hosted by the University of Chicago.
 To advance mainstream education on speech and accents, Stuart-Smith also co-developed the website Seeing Speech.